In a 7-1 vote, the Board voted for a proposed final budget that would raise taxes by 1.375 mills, with a total millage of 25.475 mills.

 Louis Mafrice was absent from Monday night's meeting.

 The Act 1 index this year is .41 mills.
-The board is allowed to tax higher than the index because they were granted exceptions from the state for special education, debt and pension expenses.
+The board is allowed to tax higher than the index because from the state for special education, debt and pension expenses.

 The school board and administrators will continue to work on the budget and discuss at the committee of the whole meeting on June 11 and the regular meeting on June 18.